moerastrid/webserv/CONFIG.md

-# config file
+# configuration

-To configure webserv, use a configuration file.
+To configure webserv, you can use a configuration file.
 The file will be read once, at the start of the program.
-No changes can be configured after starting the program.
+No changes can be passed to the server after starting the program.

-By default the name is webserv.conf, another file can be specified as a parameter when starting the webserv program.
+By default the name of the configuration file is webserv.conf.
+If needed, another file can be specified as a parameter when starting the webserv program.
+The file `webserv.conf` is found in the `/config` folder.
+Config files can be found inside this folder or while using the absolute path as a parameter.
+The file has to have a name followed by the extention `.conf`.

 ---

 ## format

-The servers, error_pages and locations are defined in blocks, for example:
+The servers and locations are defined in blocks, for example:

 ```
 server {